-Our neighbors were so kind to give us one, and I managed to stop my husband before he attacked the fruit and finished it in one go.
+Our neighbors were so kind as to give us one, and I managed to stop my husband before he attacked the fruit and finished it in one go.

 As the name says it, it is sour, but I personally I never knew the English name for it and tasting it the first time wasn't that sour, or maybe I am just used to sourly food.

 Quoted from Wikipedia - Soursop Article

-"Other common name include guanábana (Spanish), graviola (Portuguese), Brazilian pawpaw, guyabano, corossolier, guanavana, toge-banreisi, durian benggala, nangka blanda, and nangka londa.
+"Other common names include guanábana (Spanish), graviola (Portuguese), Brazilian pawpaw, guyabano, corossolier, guanavana, toge-banreisi, durian benggala, nangka blanda, and nangka londa.
 In Malayalam, it is called mullaatha , literally thorny custard apple.
 The other lesser known Indian names are shul-ram-fal and hanuman fal." (and in Goa, konkani language: Juliao, जुलीआव)

-Edible is the cream colored pulp but not the seeds, who seem to be poisonous according to Articles in the web.
+Edible is the cream-colored pulp but not the seeds, who seem to be poisonous according to Articles in the web.

-You can make a juice or smoothie out of it, savor soursop with milk for a new food adventure, milkshake, sorbet and I am sure a Parfait can be made out of this fruit too.
+You can make a soursop juice or smoothie out of it, savor soursop with milk for a new food adventure, milkshake, sorbet and I am sure a parfait can be made out of this fruit too.

-The Fruit is full of carbs - Fructose type (healthier sugars), Vitamin C (Antioxidant) and Vitamin B1 (nervsystem) & B2 (cell build up).
+The Fruit is full of carbs - Fructose type (healthier sugars), Vitamin C (Antioxidant) and Vitamin B1 (nerve system) & B2 (cell build up).